 Costs & Fees

 You won’t have to pay an annual fee for the Wells Fargo Cash Wise Visa.
-And you’ll also get a 0% introductory APR for both purchases and balance transfers, which will last 12 months.
+And you’ll also get a 0% introductory APR for both purchases and balance transfers, which will last 15 months.
+After that your regular rate will be 16.24%-28.24% Variable.

 So you won’t be earning as much cash back with this card as you would with the Double Cash.
 But the Cash Wise Visa comes with a signup bonus and an intro rate for purchases, while the Double Cash does not.